This vignette aims to describe several specific cases in the use of

 Sites of Arbitrary Shapes

-funbiogeo contains function that requires site-level data.
-A “site”
+funbiogeo contains functions that require site-level

-occur.
-Depending on the underlying scientific question, a site could be
+studied organisms occur.
+Depending on the underlying scientific

-a single geographic point, for example marking a precise sampled
+question, a site could be a single geographic point, for example marking

-or a (multi-)line (e.g., a transect or a sampling route), or a square in
+a protected area), or a (multi-)line (e.g., a transect or a sampling

-a grid (e.g., through a sampling grid).
-The fb_map_*()
+route), or a square in a grid (e.g., through a sampling grid).
+The

-functions in funbiogeo are agnostic to the shape of the sites, meaning
+fb_map_*() functions in funbiogeo are agnostic

-they will work whatever the nature of the sites.
-The outputs will be
+to the shape of the sites, meaning they will work whatever the nature of

-adapted to the nature of the sites.
-In this section, we will show
+the sites.
+The outputs will be adapted to the nature of the sites.
+In

-examples with sites of different types and see how this affects the
+this section, we will show examples with sites of different types and

-output given by funbiogeo mapping functions.
+see how this affects the output given by funbiogeo mapping

 We will first select the 100 first sites in the